DataDog/integrations-core/flink/README.md

 NOTE: This step is optional, but required if you want your metrics to be supported and not custom.

-3. Add any tags you may want in `flink/conf/flink-conf.yaml`.
-Note that as a default, any variables in metrics will be sent as [tags][4].
-Here is an example:
+3. Add any [tags][4] you may want in your `<FLINK_HOME>/conf/flink-conf.yaml`.
+Here is an example of custom tags:

 ```yaml
 metrics.reporter.dghttp.tags: host:tag1,tag2
 ```

+Note that as a default, any variables in metric names will be sent as tags, so there is no need to add custom tags for `job_id`, `task_id`, etc.

 4. Restart Flink to start sending your Flink metrics to the Agent.